asadzaidia/redux-thunk/README.md

-Working with react and redu thunk
+Working with react and redux thunk